dhigginbotham/express-forum/README.md

 - updated libs, JSLint passing mostly now
 - token system is currently using pwd from the one and only tj
 - bit closer to MVC, easier to follow outside in
-- passport.js module built in
+- passport.js module built in (local strategy for now, planning on the big four ['github','facebook','twitter','github<3'])

 I'm leaning towards refactoring to fit within [Hapi.js](https://github.com/spumko/hapi/blob/master/docs/Style.md) style guide.
 It's pretty clean.